 Telehealth involves the use of secure electronic communications, information technology, or other means to enable a healthcare provider and a patient at different locations to communicate and share individual patient health information for the purpose of rendering clinical care.
 This “Telehealth Informed Consent” informs the patient (“patient,” “you,” or “your”) concerning the treatment methods, risks, and limitations of using a telehealth platform.

-Dr. B, PBC does not provide the Services; it performs administrative, payment, and other supportive activities for Group and our Providers.
+Dr. B, PBC does not provide the Services; it performs administrative, payment, and other supportive activities for the Medical Group and our Providers.